HeartSong Healing Place

 How Self-Love Elevates Your Life

 The purpose of this article is to assist you in understanding and internalizing the true meaning of self-love and self-worth.
-I believe that loving yourself is healthy because it helps you live in a balanced way.
+I believe that loving yourself is healthy because it helps you to live in a balanced way.
 Without this understanding you will be challenged to form lasting relationships or give others the consideration they deserve.

+The Bible verse, Mark 12:31, tells you to "love your neighbor as yourself," and that is a worthy habit to form.
 Loving yourself in a healthy way allows you to accept what is; to move on rather than to let your past define you.
-Otherwise your actions may be solely influenced by the way you were treated growing up.
-Those who were raised in dysfunctional households can relate.
+Otherwise, your actions may be solely influenced by the way you were treated growing up.
+Those who were raised in dysfunctional households may relate.

 While adults are able to filter and accept messages as needed, a child cannot.
 At birth, your brain’s prefrontal cortex, in charge of reasoning and personality is unprotected.
 Because you cannot handle the emotional pain, every time you are wounded, you outsource a piece of your personality, which takes on a life of its own.
 Until the approximate age of seven, you see the world in black and white terms.
 You internalize and believe what authority figures tell you and begin to mirror back your influencers’ perceptions and insufficiencies.
-Because the maturity process is not completed in your teenage years, you may still defend or take to heart the negative messages you hear.
+Because the maturity process is not completed in the teenage years, you may still defend or take to heart the negative messages you hear.

 If you are dealing with confusing messages and behaviors, seek professional help, instead of handling life on your own.
 There are a myriad of therapists, counselors, and healers to choose from.
 I encourage you to do your research and find what works best for you.